linxule/linxule.github.io/_portfolio/portfolio-2.md

 excerpt: "Formatting"
 collection: project
 ---
-## Format and Print with Marked 2 app
+# Format and Print (with Marked 2 app)

+TL;DR:
+1. Write in Markdown and use Marked 2 to style output files (pdf, docx, or html).
+2. Choose your citation style file (csl)
+3. Use a css template to style the texts (special attention to references) {: .notice--danger}

+***

 I write in Markdown, usually with [Ulysses](https://ulysses.app/) or [Bear](https://bear.app/).
 To share my writing with others, I convert the Markdown files into other formats, such as PDF or DOCX.